 After gaining a degree in Physics with Computing I have worked in computer software development for more than 40 years, specialising in Information Security and Messaging.
 Since 2000 I have been Managing Director of Metanate Ltd, a Software consultancy based in Great Shelford.
 After becoming involved in education as parent helper when my daughters attended the local primary school I have been a school governor at Sawston Village College for the last 15 years.
 As Chair of the Governing Body I steered the school through Academy Conversion.
 I am a member of the Anglian Learning board and I remain a member of the Sawston Village College local governing body.

 I am Group Corporate Communications Director for the family-owned Marshall Group of Companies, where I work alongside the Group’s Chief Executive, Robert Marshall.
 I joined Marshall in 1983 and have worked in each of the Group’s main operating companies, before joining the Head Office team at the end of 2011.
 My first 10 years with the Group was spent in Marshall Aerospace, most of this time in the Commercial Office.
 I then moved to Marshall Land Systems as Product Manager of its waste compactor business, responsible for taking the innovative new design out of development and into production.
 A longer spell in Marshall Motor Group followed, most of that time as Business Development Director.
-Outside work, I am Deputy Chairman of No.104 (City of Cambridge) Squadron of the Air Cadets and a member of the PCC in Swaffham Prior.
-I am a Fellow of the Institute of the Motor Industry.
+I am now a Non-Executive Director of Marshall Motor Holdings plc.
+Additionally I am: Chairman of No.104 (City of Cambridge) Squadron of the Air Cadets; a Trustee of Addenbrooke’s Charitable Trust; a Board Director of Cambridgeshire Chambers of Commerce; Vice President of the Automotive Fellowship International; a member of the National Employers’ Advisory Board for the Secretary of State for Defence; and Chairman of the Regional Employers Engagement Group for the MOD.
+I am a Fellow of the Royal Aeronautical Society and the Institute of the Motor Industry.

-I joined Bottisham Village College as a parent Governor in 2009 and am now the Chair of the local governing body.
-My children were lucky enough to be pupils at Swaffham Bulbeck Primary School and at Bottisham Village College.
-I am Head of Transformation at Cambridgeshire County Council and oversee the Council's Transformation Programme which includes strategies for health and wellbeing, social care, children’s services, arts and culture, community development and commercialisation.
-Prior to this I worked in Children’s Services for 12 years and was responsible for leading and developing education services that work directly with children (including outdoor education, schools ICT, music services and health and wellbeing teams) and implementing a partnership strategy to support countywide achievement in schools and academies (including trading, sponsorship, volunteering and funding).
-My academic background is in innovation and business design and I am a board member of the UK Innovation Hub and a mentor for post graduate innovation students.
+My children were lucky enough to be pupils at Swaffham Bulbeck Primary School and then at Bottisham Village College and I felt I wanted to give something back for the fantastic education they received.
+I joined Bottisham Village College as a parent Governor in 2009 and went on to become Chair of the Local Governing Body and then a Member of the Trust.
+I am Director of Transformation at Cambridgeshire County Council where I oversee the Council's Transformation Programme which includes strategies for health and wellbeing, social care, adults’ and children’s services, community development and commercialisation.
+Prior to this I worked in Children’s Services for 12 years and was responsible for leading and developing education services that work directly with children and for implementing a partnership strategy to support countywide achievement in schools and academies.
+My academic background is in innovation and business design and I am a board member of a number of national and international Innovation funds and a mentor for post graduate innovation students.

 I am a qualified Global Chartered Management Accountant and a member of the Chartered Institute of Management Accountants.
 I work as a Group Head of Finance for a software development company, with headquarters in Cambridge and offices in the UK, Germany, Brazil, Singapore, Malaysia and Australia.
 I sit on the Executive Committee of the Group and am responsible for the leadership and management of the finance teams around the world.
 I was elected as parent governor at The Netherhall School and 6th Form Centre in November 2012.
 In September 2013 I was voted as Chair of the Finance Committee and became Chair of the Governing Body in December 2013.
 I successfully led the school through a very challenging period of exciting and sometimes difficult changes, including recruiting a new Principal, converting the school to an Academy and becoming part of the Anglian Learning Trust.
 I am also a Trust Member and sit on the Trust Finance and Audit Committee.
 In my little spare time I enjoy spending time with family, exploring new places and socialising with friends and colleagues.